-As a result, these animals can be excellent pets for children as they’re usually more tolerant than some other guinea pig breeds.
+As a result, these animals can be great pets for children too as they’re usually more tolerant than some other guinea pig breeds.

 However, Silkies require daily grooming, so you’ll need to make sure you stay on top of brushing and coat maintenance.

-If you’re not sure whether you’ll have the time to care for a Silkie’s long hair every day, then a short haired guinea pig might be a better pick for you.
+If you’re not sure whether you’ll have the time for all the grooming a Silkie’s long hair needs every day, then a short haired guinea pig might be a better pet for you.